Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Optimum Sequential Estimation

-In the above optimal stopping theory, the original complex optimization problem in \eqref{eq:lagrange3} is divided into simpler subproblems given by \eqref{eq:Bellman}.
+In the above optimal stopping theory, dynamic programming is used.
+Specifically, the original complex optimization problem in \eqref{eq:lagrange3} is divided into simpler subproblems given by \eqref{eq:Bellman}.
 At each time $t$ we are faced with a subproblem consisting of a stopping cost $F(\mU_t)=\lambda \Tr\left( \sigma^2 \mU_t^{-1} \right)$ and an expected sampling cost $G(\mU_t)=1+\Exp[\cV(\mU_{t+1})|\mU_t]$ to proceed to time $t+1$.
+Since $\{\mU_t\}$ is a Markov process, and $\{H_t\}$ is i.i.d., \eqref{eq:Bellman} is a general equation holding for all $t$, and thus we drop the time subscript for simplicity.
 The optimal cost function $\cV(\mU_t)$, selecting the action with minimum cost (i.e., either continue or stop), determines the optimal policy to follow at each time $t$.
 That is, we stop the first time the stopping cost is smaller than the average cost of sampling, i.e., \be \cT = \min\{t\in\bN: \cV(\mU_t)=F(\mU_t)\}. \nn \ee We obviously need to analyze the structure of $\cV(\mU_t)$, i.e., the cost functions $F(\mU_t)$ and $G(\mU_t)$, to find the optimal stopping time $\cT$.
+We refer to \cite{Shiryaev08} for more information on optimal stopping theory.

 Note that $\cV$, being a function of the symmetric matrix $\mU=[u_{ij}]\in\bR^{n\times n}$, is a function of $\frac{n^2+n}{2}$ variables $\{u_{ij}:i\leq j\}$.
 Analyzing a multi-dimensional optimal cost function proves intractable, hence we will first analyze the special case of scalar parameter estimation and then provide some numerical results for the two-dimensional vector case, demonstrating how intractable the higher dimensional problems are.